How to Use the Sliding Scale

 • have high medical expenses

-• have burdensome debt
+• have burdensome debt beyond a mortgage

 • are eligible for public assistance